VersualRL: Closed-Loop Verbal Reinforcement Learning with Visual Execution Feedback for Task-Level Robot Planning: Experimental Setup

 \subsection{Experimental Environment}

 We established certain specifications for the experimental field, including the existence of several load and unload zones, the designated starting area, and a movable object (shelf).
-For the purpose of experiments, we used the available robotics competition environment.
-(Fig.~\ref{fig:field_start}).The geometry of the field provides spatially distributed pickup and delivery zones suitable for warehouse-style manipulation tasks.
+For the purpose of experiments, we used the available robotics competition environment (Fig.~\ref{fig:field_start}).
+The geometry of the field provides spatially distributed pickup and delivery zones suitable for warehouse-style manipulation tasks.

-To imitate boxes, we are using wooden blocks of 150 mm x 50 mm x 30 mm.
-Two opposite large faces are painted in orange and blue, while the remaining faces are free of color.
-The upward facing color determines the orientation of the block.
-If the orange face faces upward, the block is incorrectly oriented (upside down).
+We use wooden blocks of 150 mm $\times$ 50 mm $\times$ 30 mm.
+Two opposite large faces are painted orange and blue, while the remaining faces are unpainted.
+The color of the upward-facing side determines the orientation of the block.
+If the orange face is upward, the block is incorrectly oriented (upside down).